 The fair value of publicly traded investments classified as financial assets at fair value through profit or loss is based on quoted market prices at the end of the reporting period.
-The fair value of unquoted equities is established by a directors' valuation.
-At 31 December 2017 and 2016, the carrying amount of the company's other financial assets and liabilities approximate their fair value due to their short-term nature.
+At 31 December 2018 and 2017, the carrying amount of the company's other financial assets and liabilities approximate their fair value due to their short-term nature.